huang-pan/treetracker-prefect/README.md

 and get invited to the treetracker-prefect-dev Workspace

 This workspace has all the Prefect Blocks correctly set up.
 Think of Prefect Blocks as Airflow Variables and Operators combined into one.
-For the above workspace, the Airflow Variables from https://dev-k8s.treetracker.org/airflow/variable/list/ have been ported over to Prefect.
+For the above workspace, the Airflow Variables from Greenstand's dev Airflow have been ported over to Prefect.
 A Slack Webhook block has also been set up so that notifications of data pipeline completion can be sent to a Slack channel.

 The instructions below are for macOS:

 https://docs.prefect.io/getting-started/installation/
 - Make sure you have python 3 installed
-- pip install -U prefect
+- pip3 install -U prefect
+- Create an API key in Prefect Cloud: https://docs.prefect.io/ui/cloud-getting-started/#create-an-api-key.
+The API key will be used in the 'prefect cloud login' command below.
 - prefect cloud login

 Clone this git repo and cd to the cloned repo directory.
 For example: